dragonfly-science/dragonfly-website/content/work/thematic-analysis-case-study/content.md

 The map allowed the Board to quickly and efficiently identify all the themes their members wrote about, from little-known topics to the most popular ones.

 As a result of this analysis, OTBNZ was able to validate the efficacy of the competency framework and start work on a new code of ethics.
-OTBNZ is planning to use this analysis as a base for measuring best practice, with a view for a re-assessment in two years' time.
+OTBNZ is planning to use this analysis as a base for measuring best practice, with a view to a re-assessment in two years' time.

 ### Project team